 Removal of invasive species in Kinsmen Gorge Park including, English Ivy (Hedera Helix), Himalayan Blackberry (Rubus armeniacus), Reed Canary Grass (Phalaris arundinacea)

-Organized a volunteer invasive species removal event
+Organized community volunteer events to remove invasive species

 Reorganized, and re-designed displays in the Nature House